 It is a virtual platform on top of your physical processor.JVM is one of a component of the Java runtime environment.

-JRE contains a set of Java-based API as well as JVM.
+JRE contains a set of Java-based APIs as well as JVM.
 The following are responsibilities of the JVM

 JVM has different components.

-This section holds the current bytecode that is executed presently. once the bytecode is executed, it will point to next bytecode.
+Method section holds the current bytecode that is executed presently. once the bytecode is executed, it will point to the next bytecode.